Photo Caption & Contact Email

 On June 6, 1944—D-Day—the 3rd Canadian Division’s units landed on Juno Beach, Normandy, with British and American forces on their left and right flanks respectively.
 Its infantry and artillery units assisted in establishing the beach-head and made modest inland gains during the invasion’s first month.

 The 2nd Canadian Division crossed the English Channel to Normandy at the end of the first week of July.
 Its units entered the front lines near Caen, France, on July 11, 1944.
-The 2nd Anti-Tank Brigade and all other 2nd Division artillery units received their first combat experience in Normandy.
+The 2nd Anti-Tank Regiment and all other 2nd Division artillery units received their first combat experience in Normandy.

 By the time the 2nd Division landed in France, Allied commanders had devised a large-scale plan intended to break the stalemate that developed in Normandy after D-Day.
 While Canadian and British units occupied the bulk of German forces by pushing inland toward the city of Caen and beyond, an American force would attempt to break through German lines on the Allied western flank, along the French coast.